miLibris/flask-rest-jsonapi/docs/fields_restriction.rst

 Fields restriction
 ==================

-You can retrieve only requested fields with querystring url parameter "fields"
+You can retrieve only requested fields with the querystring URL parameter "fields"

 Example (not urlencoded for readability)::